stupergenius/Bens-Log/entries/ios_weekly_minute_march_30_2018.md

 [Apple' Spring Event](https://www.apple.com/apple-events/march-2018/) was held in a Chicago school this week, with a focus on all things education.
 Nothing much groundbreaking, really.
 A new, cheaper, and upgraded [9.7" iPad](https://www.apple.com/ipad-9.7/) with support for the Apple Pencil, a new and cheaper [Crayon pencil from Logitech](https://www.logitech.com/en-us/product/crayon), some software updates to the [iWork suite](https://www.theverge.com/2018/3/27/17156316/apple-iwork-smart-annotation-pages), and the [Schoolwork app](https://www.apple.com/education/teaching-tools/) for teachers.
 Sadly, the Crayon appears to only be available to the education market, and will not be available for general retail.

 Apple also announced [ClassKit](https://developer.apple.com/classkit/), which will be released in Xcode 9.4 supporting iOS 11.4.
-From the small amount of information available about ClassKit, it appears to allows app integration with the newly announced Schoolwork app.
+From the small amount of information available about ClassKit, it appears to allow app integration with the newly announced Schoolwork app.

 # Articles I'm Reading